- The Call of Duty Warzone packet loss is caused by connection issues that may produce high ping.

 Not to mention it also has 24/7 customer support to help you solve all your issues and answer all your questions.

-Private Internet AccessWant to improve packet loss in Call of Duty: Warzone?
-Private Internet Access might be able to help.
+Private Internet AccessWant to improve packet loss in Call of Duty Warzone?
+This VPN is able to help.

 Note that using a VPN to fix packet loss isn’t a guaranteed win.
 If the packet loss occurs on your side, or the game server has some issues, using a VPN might only make matters worse.